wmo-im/wis2box/docs/source/reference/monitoring/alerts.rst

 Configuring alerts in your grafana dashboard
 --------------------------------------------

-Now, set up alerts within your Grafana dashboard:
+Now, set up alerts within your grafana dashboard:

 * Open the dashboard where you want to add an alert.

-* Go to the panel where you want to add the alert and click on the Alert tab.
+* Go to the panel where you want to add the alert and click on the "Alert" tab.

-* Set your alert conditions, then under Notifications, select the email notification channel you configured earlier.
+* Set your alert conditions, then under "Notifications", select the email notification channel you configured earlier.

-* Click Apply and save the dashboard.
+* Click "Apply" and save the dashboard.

 * Export and save the updated dashboard JSON to ensure the changes are persistent.